jeanmathieupotvin/transltr/tests/testthat/_snaps/text-io.md

 ---

     Code
-      # Temporary directory changes whenever tests are ran.
-It is
+      # Input temporary directory is random.
+It is replaced
-      # substituted with a constant value for snapshotting purposes.
+      # by a constant for in this snapshot for reproducibility.
       text_write("Hello, world!", temp_dir)
     Condition
       Error:
-      ! 'path' '/tmp/Rtmp/directory' is a directory, or is not writable.
+      ! 'path' 'a-test-directory' is a directory, or is not writable.

 # text_write() validates encoding